Burial Costs in Georgia (2026)

 Is green burial available in Georgia?

 Green burial options are available in some areas of Georgia.
-Green burial uses biodegradable containers, no embalming, and often costs less than traditional burial.
+Green burial uses biodegradable containers, no embalming, and often costs less than traditional burial or even some cremation packages in states like Oklahoma.
 Not all cemeteries in Georgia offer green burial sections, so you may need to research options in your area.
 Some families also consider hybrid approaches, such as traditional caskets with no embalming.
 See our green burial guide for more details.

 Calculate Your Funeral Costs — Free Tools